laurens94/landing-page-example-may-2024-upleveled/README.md

-# Cloned landing page January 2024
+# Cloned landing page May 2024

 This repo is a reference for the lecture I gave for [UpLeveled](https://upleveled.io/).